Russia to Help Cuba Restore Energy Potential

 In addition, the Afghan minister raised the topic of Russia training personnel to work in the energy sector.

-Unfinished "Juragua" NPP in Cuba
+Unfinished "Juragua" Nuclear Power Plant in Cuba

-However, after the collapse of the USSR, construction was frozen.
+However, after the collapse of the USSR, the construction was frozen.
 At the same time, the readiness of power unit No. 1 was about 97%, and power unit No. 2 was 30%.

-Operating "Naglu" HPP in Afghanistan
+Operating "Naglu" Hydroelectric Power Plant in Afghanistan

 The capacity of the HPP is 100 MW, and the annual electricity generation is 2.6 kW⋅h.
 In 2006, the Russian company "Technopromexport" received a contract to modernize 2 generators and replace transformers for $32.5 million.
 The work was carried out from 2010 to 2012, and the funds for them were allocated by the World Bank.